 - and don’t use the free education resources created for Australian schools by the University of NSW on best-practice gifted education ;

-just to name a few examples, then, no matter how good their intentions, they are working from a position of extreme ignorance.
+And this is just naming a few examples.
+Because of this, no matter how good their intentions, they are working from a position of extreme ignorance.

 The only surprise about the recent scandal in gifted education in Victoria is not that it happened, but that it took this long to happen.

 1. Anti-vaccination advocate offering school program for gifted children, T. Jacks, The Age, June 2016

 2. Another scam for the vaccine-hesitant, J. McCredie, MJAInSight, 27 June, 2016